ibm-cloud-docs/monitoring/remove.md

 ## Removing an instance through the CLI
 {: #remove_cli}

-To remove an instance of IBM Cloud Monitoring with Sysdig through the command line, complete the following steps:
+To remove an instance of {{site.data.keyword.mon_full_notm}} through the command line, complete the following steps:

 1. [Pre-requisite] Install the {{site.data.keyword.cloud_notm}} CLI.